Skip to main content

 - Health benefits such as increased fitness, better cholesterol levels and lower body fat

-This is a unique opportunity to learn more about personalized treatment through physical activity and what opportunities it offers for patients with rheumatic diseases.
+This is a unique opportunity to learn more about personalized treatment through physical activity and the opportunities it offers for patients with rheumatic diseases.

 Time and place

-Place: Old ballroom, University of Oslo, Karl Johans Gate 47
+Location: Old Banquet Hall, University of Oslo, Karl Johans Gate 47

 Program